Ian-Blanshard/MP1-Personal-Portfolio/README.md

 1 A recruiter looking for suitable employee to fit a role they have:
- * I could immediately see links to download a CV and Work Experience both links work correctly, on the work experience page I could see well organised information regarding skills used in previous jobs.
+ * I could immediately see links to download a CV and Work Experience both links work correctly, on the work experience page I could see well organized information regarding skills used in previous jobs.
  * The link to contact me page was constantly visible on the navigation and took me to a form which functioned correctly in which I could write a message to make contact.

 2 A Employer who is coming to this site after I have applied to their job listing: